rst-workbench/rst-workbench/README.md

 rst-workbench_rst-converter-service_1 exited with code 1
 ```

-try to run it using ``docker-compose up --force-recreate`` instead.
+try to run it using ``docker-compose up --build --force-recreate`` instead.